alecthedev/hex-life/README.md

 #### 3. Enjoy!

 If you happen to use this program and discover any new patterns please don't hesitate to contact me!
 I would love to add new 'creatures' to the catalog.

+For example, I discovered 'trefoil' a week after recording the others!